simhaonline/AAAAaaaa/README.md

 ./aaaa.sh [-p <prefix>] [<container>...]
 ```

 Create an encrypted backup tarball containing all partial backups from the specified list of containers.
+The output file will be written to the current directory.

 ```
 <hostname>_<timestamp>.tar.gz.enc